-I’ve cooked tom kha gai before.
-But it was only after the cooking class in Chiang Mai did I realize that there’s a huge difference between good and great Thai chicken coconut soup.
+I’ve cooked tom kha gai many time before the cooking class in Chiang Mai.
+But there’s nothing like learning from a Thai chef.
+That was when I realized that there’s a huge difference between good and great Thai chicken coconut soup.

 Let’s start with galangal.
 It looks a bit like ginger but the flavor is simply not the same.
 I used to think it was okay to use ginger if I couldn’t find galangal.
 Fresh galangal is not widely available in the Philippines, I used to make do with crushed galangal in jars and when even the latter was inaccessible, I simply substituted ginger.